Paddle Turnip Rock – Five Things to Know

 Turnip Rock is an Easy Paddle

+Getting to turnip rock is not hard.
+Located at the tip of the thumb, it’s about a four hour round trip from Port Austin.
 This small guide offers a local point of view to avoid problems with the local law enforcement and property owners while being able to enjoy a unique natural wonder.

 Turnip Rock is on Private Property